Click Here

 2026-27 Financial Assistance: Deadline for First-Time Applicant Notification

-Current Belmont Day families who intend to apply for financial assistance for the first time for the 2026-27 school year must notify Elena Jay, director of financial assistance and associate director of admissions, by Monday, November 3, 2025.
+Current Belmont Day families who intend to apply for financial assistance for the first time for the 2026-27 school year must notify the school by emailing me by Monday, November 3, 2025.
 This deadline applies only to families who have students currently enrolled at BDS who have not previously applied for or received financial assistance from Belmont Day.
 Families will only be eligible for consideration if there has been a significant change in their financial circumstances.

 This deadline is only for a family’s intention to apply and will help our office plan the process and assist interested families.
 If you have any questions about the financial assistance process, please reach out at any time.